Recent Searches

 WLS/F/G 3501: Languages for Young Learners (1-3 credits, for non-teacher licensure students)

 Share your language with elementary school students in our after-school enrichment program, and earn credits.
 You don’t have to be a teacher licensure student to take this course.
 Have you studied a language for at least 4 semesters (equivalent of 2202G)?
 Are you maybe a language minor?
 This class may be perfect for you.
 Apply your language skills (choose Spanish or French or German) and teach first- through fourth-grade students in a 6-week after-school enrichment program.
-Department faculty direct and supervise the program.
+The program is directed and supervised by department faculty.
 Limited to 4 spots in the spring semester.
 Our host school in spring is in Hume, Illinois (45 minutes north of Charleston; you will carpool).
 R 2:00-5:00 (6 weeks, plus weekly preparatory meetings, TBA).

 AMERICAN SIGN LANGUAGE